 Employees covered by the PB Act who commenced their current term of employment on or after 1 July 2005 may become eligible for choice of superannuation fund and employer superannuation contributions by electing to join the PSSap and then choosing another fund.

-Eligible employees may choose to enter an individual flexibility arrangement (IFA) to be paid an allowance in exchange for a lower employer superannuation contribution.
+Eligible employees may choose to receive superannuation allowance in exchange for a lower employer superannuation contribution.

 - you are an ongoing MOP(S) Act employee

 - your employer superannuation is paid under the Superannuation Guarantee (Administration) Act 1992.
 This does not include employees who are members of the CSS, PSS or PSSap.